jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Do you love stories?
 I think it’s a safe bet to say that you do.
 Who doesn’t?
 They entertain us after a hard day of work, bring us together to share our joys, and (my favorite) open our minds to the different rules and philosophies of foreign cities, mythical worlds, and galaxies far far away.

 Stories are so powerful because they’re so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don’t.
 Stories aren’t debates.
 We take the protagonist’s side.
 Thus, Romeo and Juliet’s love is beautiful and worth dying for, while their families’ feud is ignorant and stupid.
-Luke Skywalker’s rebellion is good and worth fighting for, while Darth Vader’s empire is wicked and deserves to be destroyed.
+Luke Skywalker’s rebellion is good and worth fighting for, while Darth Vader’s empire is wicked and should be destroyed.

 Our moral clarity about a problem turns the protagonists into our heroes and the antagonists into our villians.
 We thus follow their story with strong emotions, which burst out at the climax, where we find out who wins.